 👉 Maximum heart rate = 180 – Your age

 If you have a device to track your heart rate, you must stay in a lower range than the result of the formula if you are not an athlete.

 In being an athlete, this formula can leave you at an intensity that is too low for your level because you have a better administration of oxygen during the activity.

-So I recommend doing an activity at an intensity where you can still speak but feel that you can no longer continue speaking if you increase the intensity a little.
+So I recommend doing an activity at an intensity where you can still speak but feel that you can no longer continue saying if you increase the power a little.